Pumpkin and Winter Squash Preservation

 The “Cure” for Pumpkin Preservation: Keep pumpkins looking great by cleaning and curing them.
 Fill your sink with water and add one tablespoon of dish soap for every gallon of water.
 Let the pumpkins soak for five minutes to kill off any of the harmful bacteria that can cause rot.
-Dry them off and allow to rest in a warm spot for 7-10 days.
-Viola!
-They will last for 2-3 months!
+Dry them off and allow to rest in the sun or a warm spot for 7-10 days.

 Vaseline: The Ultimate Pumpkin Saver: For those who want to make their carved pumpkin creations last, apply a generous layer of Vaseline or other petroleum jelly to all exposed flesh of the pumpkin.
 This will reduce oxygen to the pumpkin and slow the decay.

 Alternate Option: Consider painting your pumpkin to make your masterpiece last!
 Cure the pumpkin using the first tip, paint, and then enjoy for months!

 Sure, we might be biased – but we think fall is the most magical time of year.
 Celebrate the beauty of autumn with a beautifully cultivated pumpkin, squash, or gourd from Knapp's U-Pick Farm and use these tips to make the magic last all season.